Busting Myths of Didactic Year in Physician Assistant School

 I actually think GPAs and awards for high ones are outdated and can be detrimental.
 Because it forces you to sacrifice to “achieve” a number that’s meaningless in clinical practice.
 Are we rewarding someone who made unnecessary sacrifices and holed up in their room for an entire year, just to achieve a relatively arbitrary score, one that has no relation to patient safety and satisfaction?
 It also makes those that didn’t receive an award feel sort of inferior.
 Does this mean I’m not going to be as good of a provider?
 (No).

 Final verdict: Grades matter to no one else but yourself.
 Your grades and your patient safety and satisfaction scores have little correlation.
 Patients care about how you make them feel, not your GPA.
+Find a balance!

 Final thoughts.

-So that’s all I have for you!
 See you in the next one.